gnothiseautonlw/burp-shell-fwd-lfi/README.md

 ## Dependencies configuration
 Open Burpsuite
-   * In the 'Extensions'-tab, click the 'options' tab
+   * In the 'Extender'-tab, click the 'options' tab
       * In the section 'Python Environment'
          * Click 'Select file'
          * Navigate to /opt/jython